VAT on DIGITAL SERVICES

 VAT & GST on Digital Services

 An increasing number of countries are taxing VAT or GST on electronic services supplied from abroad to consumers.
-As of 2015 the EU applied the Mini One Stop Shop which enables trader to register in one country and report and remit VAT for the entire EU.
+As of 2015 the EU applied the Mini One Stop Shop which enables traders to register in one country and report and remit VAT for the entire EU.
 Global VAT Compliance files EU VAT MOSS returns in various jurisdictions throughout the EU.

-DIGITAL SERVICE TAX NEWS
+VAT ON DIGITAL SERVICES TAX NEWS

 GLOBAL VAT TABLE DIGITAL SERVICES